6 Introduction to the Command Line

 This is my home directory: /home/ubuntu

-$HOME is a variable of the type called environment variables, which are set the moment you open your terminal or log into a server, they ensure the system works as intended and should not be change unless you are very sure of why.
+$HOME is a variable of the type called environment variables, which are set the moment we open our terminal or log into a server, they ensure the system works as intended and should not be change unless we are very sure of why.

 Environment Variables